 The word narcissism comes from the ancient Greek “Narcissus” (an individual who fell in love with his own image reflected in the water).
 It is defined as excessive admiration of one’s self and their attributes.
 In modern psychology, it is labeled as a mental ailment namely “Narcissistic Personality Disorder”, and it affects many people across the globe.
 The instability in emotions and body-language brought about this ailment ranges from being mild to consequentially harmful.

 What Are The Symptoms Exhibited By A Narcissist?

 Narcissists always expect you to do as they desire or instruct.
-They feel that the world revolves around them and wants you to behave in a certain way.
-A way which would fulfill their ego or satisfy their false sense of authority.
+They feel that the world revolves around them and wants them to behave in a certain way.
+A way that would fulfill their ego or satisfy their false sense of authority.
 Often, it becomes frustrating to tackle such behavior.